Small Business Marketer vs Corporate Marketer Package Comparison

 Lead Distribution is also more feature-rich with Corporate Marketer.
 You can use many different rules to apply lead scoring, you can build complex workflows that filter and then deliver leads to the right sales teams, and you can use the ActiveDEMAND lead claiming process to improve sales accountability and ensure that leads don’t fall between the cracks.

-Events, Gated Content, and Webinars are easier to perform with Corporate Marketer.
+Events, Gated Content, and Webinars are easier to perform with the Corporate Marketer.
 Events and webinars are easier to perform because you can create a “best” recipe, and then duplicate that recipe for other events and webinars.
 Gated Content is content that requires the user to register with their name, email address, etc, in order to get access to a whitepaper, buyers guide, protected webpage, etc and the capability is built-in to Corporate Marketer.

 Small Business Marketers get 1 user account and can’t be used to manage multiple ActiveDEMAND accounts.
 Corporate Marketer customers can create multiple user accounts and manage multiple accounts from a parent account.
 If you only really need 1 user account, Small Business Marketer is fine.